ctxppc/Conifer/Documentation/3 Dependencies.md

 # Dependencies
 Conifer caches shadows and recomputes them in response to external changes.
-Conifer detects changes by tracking dependencies which components declare through **dependent properties**.
-Conifer provides several built-in dependent property types but libraries such as database and network frameworks can define their own for use in components.
+Conifer detects changes by tracking dependencies which components declare through **dynamic properties**.
+Conifer provides several built-in dynamic property types but libraries such as database and network frameworks can define their own for use in components.

-An `@Observed` property is a dependent property over an observable object, i.e., an object that conforms to Combine's `ObservableObject` protocol.
-The body is recomputed whenever the observed object changes.
+An `@Observed` property observes changes in an observable object, i.e., an object that conforms to Combine's `ObservableObject` protocol.

 	struct WelcomeBanner : UIElement {